marketplacer/FitLoader/README.md

 This is an iOS library and a demo app.
 The library is made for sending HTTP requests that can handle network connection problems.

-There are three types of connection problem that this library detects: no internet connection, request failure and a known error.
+There are three types of connection problem that this library detects:

+1. No Internet connection.
+1. Request failure.
+1. A known error with HTTP status code 422.

 ### 1. No Internet connection